account931/myWaze_GeoCode_Modules_CommonJS-18/myWaze_React/README_MY.txt

         this.setState({arg1:someArgCoords});
     }
 4. In Parent comp add to render section => var liftFinalCoordsHandler =  this.liftFinalCoordsHandler ;
-5. In Parent comp call Child Component itself with params=> <TextAreaX liftFinalCoordsHandler = {liftFinalCoordsHandler.bind(this)}/>, no matter it is not triggered on click
+5. In Parent comp call/declare Child Component itself with params=> <TextAreaX liftFinalCoordsHandler = {liftFinalCoordsHandler.bind(this)}/>, no matter it is not triggered on click

 ====================================================